GeneralTradingSarl/Computer_Agent/gui_agents/s1/README.md

    docker compose up -d
    ```

-5. Next, export your Perplexica URL.
-This URL is used to interact with the Perplexica API backend.
-The port is given by the `config.toml` in your Perplexica directory.
+5. Next, export your Perplexity URL.
+This URL is used to interact with the Perplexity API backend.
+The port is given by the `config.toml` in your Perplexity directory.

    ```bash
    export PERPLEXICA_URL=http://localhost:{port}/api/search
    ```

-6. Our implementation of Agent S incorporates the Perplexica API to integrate a search engine capability, which allows for a more convenient and responsive user experience.
+6. Our implementation of computer_Agent incorporates the Perplexity API to integrate a search engine capability, which allows for a more convenient and responsive user experience.
 If you want to tailor the API to your settings and specific requirements, you may modify the URL and the message of request parameters in  `agent_s/query_perplexica.py`.
-For a comprehensive guide on configuring the Perplexica API, please refer to [Perplexica Search API Documentation](https://github.com/ItzCrazyKns/Perplexica/blob/master/docs/API/SEARCH.md)
+For a comprehensive guide on configuring the Perplexity API, please refer to [Perplexity Search API Documentation](https://github.com/GeneralTradingSarl/Perplexity_agent/blob/master/docs/API/SEARCH.md)

-For a more detailed setup and usage guide, please refer to the [Perplexica Repository](https://github.com/ItzCrazyKns/Perplexica.git).
+For a more detailed setup and usage guide, please refer to the [Perplexity Repository](https://github.com/GeneralTradingSarl/Perplexity_agent.git).

 ### Setup Paddle-OCR Server

-Switch to a new terminal where you will run Agent S. Set the OCR_SERVER_ADDRESS environment variable as shown below.
+Switch to a new terminal where you will run computer_Agent.
+Set the OCR_SERVER_ADDRESS environment variable as shown below.
 For a better experience, add the following line directly to your .bashrc (Linux), or .zshrc (MacOS) file.

 ```
 export OCR_SERVER_ADDRESS=http://localhost:8000/ocr/